Pirouz-Nourian/Spatial_Computing_Design_Studio20/docs/A3_Massing/Process/Green analysis/Green analysis.md

 As you can see in the visualization our agents behave in a manner we want them to behave.
 We have created a tendency in the workshop function to grow towards the roof-garden no matter what its location will be.

 ![title](../../../img/W+2_mcda_seed_allocation_atraction.PNG)

+#### To do

+We would still like to write a piece of code for the allocation of the roof gardens in the manner described above.